jordanconway/puppet-rdiff_backup/README.md

 * rdiff_backup::server::import: Imports exported configs from the clients.
 (Accessed via rdiff_backup:)
 * rdiff_backup::client: Install and configure and rdiff-backup client.
 * rdiff_backup::client::install: Install rdiff-backup on the client.
 (Accessed via rdiff_backup::client:)
-* rdiff_backup::client::config : Configures the basics for rdiff-backup on the client.
-(Accessed via rdiff_backup::client:)
-* rdiff_backup::client::config::script: Assembles the script used to send backups to the rdiff backup server.
-(Accessed via rdiff_backup::client:)

 ###Defines
 * `rdiff_backup::rdiff_export`: Exports the backup configuration to the defined server and sets up a local cronjob to run the backup script.